MLHale/nebraska-gencyber-modules/2024/cybersecurity_concept_confidentiality/lesson-plan.md

 title: Cybersecurity Concept - Confidentiality
 ---
 ### Summary
-Learn about
+This module will explore the importance of confidentiality in securing sensitive information.
+Students will participate in an "unplugged" activity and then build a Caesar Cipher program on Microbits.

 ### Grade
 Middle School

 ### Time Required
-20 minutes
+2 hours 15 minutes

 ### Cybersecurity Concepts
 - [ ] Defense in Depth
-- [ ] Confidentiality
+- [x] Confidentiality
 - [ ] Integrity
 - [ ] Availability
 - [ ] Think Like an Adversary
 - [ ] Keep it Simple

 ### Learning Objectives
-* Students will be able to
+* Students will be able to understand the importance of confidentiality and its role in protecting sensitive information.
-* Students will be to able to
+* Students will be to able to implement strategies and best practices to maintain confidentiality in various scenarios through hands-on activities and real-world examples.

 ### Materials list
-None
+Micorbits

 ### Learning Facilitation

 #### Warm up Activity
+Students will brainstorm information typically found in a classroom setting.
+They then categorize this information as either confidential or non confidential.

 #### Focused Activity
-N/A
+Students will participate in a collaborative activity to compute average ratings without revealing individual scores.
+This demonstrates how data can be aggregated while maintaining confidentiality.
+Students will code a Caesar Cipher program on Microbits, encrypting and decrypting messages using buttons and tilting gestures.

 #### Closure